AgentCenter vs LangSmith: Management vs. Observability for AI Agents

 AgentCenter includes real-time agent status and analytics at the task/agent level — enough to know what agents are doing and how they're performing.
 It doesn't provide LLM call tracing, token-level metrics, or prompt evaluation.
 For deep technical observability, pair it with LangSmith or a similar tool.

-AgentCenter.
-Its no-code Kanban board, deliverable review, and approval workflows are designed for people who manage agent work without writing code.
+Yes.
+Its no-code Kanban board, deliverable review, and approval workflows are designed for anyone managing agent work without writing code.
 LangSmith's interface is built for developers working with LLM internals.

 The Bottom Line